pphilippersson6/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors

 This is a very simple website where you can play the classic Rock, Paper, Scissors game, built with HTML, CSS and JavaScript.
 You play against the computer.
 The winner is determined by the classic game-rules.
-Try it yourselves here! [  NAMN OCH LÄNK TILL MIN HEMSIDA!!!]
+Try it yourselves here! [ Rock, Paper, Scissor Game!](LÄNK TILL HEMSIDA)

 ![Am i Responsive] LÄNK till bild i readme img